Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Implement the solution using AWS Deep Learning Containers, run the workload using AWS Fargate running on Spot Instances, and then schedule the task using the built-in task scheduler.
 - [ ] Implement the solution using Amazon ECS running on Spot Instances and schedule the task using the ECS service scheduler.

-### A Machine Learning Specialist prepared the following graph displaying the results of k-means for k = [1..10].
+### A Machine Learning Specialist prepared the following graph displaying the results of K-means for k = [1..10].
 Considering the graph, what is a reasonable selection for the optimal choice of k?

 ![Question 47](images/question47.jpg)